richardschwabe/discord-bot-2022-course/README.md

 https://www.youtube.com/playlist?list=PLESMQx4LeD3N0-KKPPDaToZhBsom2E_Ju

 # Description
 My updated course: "How to make a discord bot" with discord.py 2.x covers everything you need to know to raise productivity and user activity on your discord server.
-By following this course you will learn everything you need to creat a successful bot.
+By following this course you will learn everything you need to create a successful bot.
 Resulting in a professional, community driven and feature rich successful discord server.

 The initial videos cover all necessary elements to create anything you want with discordpy, this includes: